Dunmore MacHales GAC

 Dunmore MacHales GAA (CLG Dún Mhór Mhic Eil) is a Gaelic Athletic Association club based in Dunmore, County Galway, Ireland.
 The club is a member of Galway GAA.
-Teams at underage and Intermediate level play in the Galway League and Championships.
+Teams at underage and Senior level play in the Galway League and Championships.

 Though the McHales are the first team to have won the Galway Senior Championship in 1889 the club has not won the Frank Fox cup in almost four decades, last winning the championship in 1983.

 History

 They were the first team to win the Galway Senior Football Championship in 1889 and have had many victories in the competition ever since although their last senior county title was won in 1983.
 They last appeared in the final in 1997.
 They are fourth in the all-time list of most victories.

 They had two great decades, the first coming from 1900 to 1912, and the 1960s when they won five of the ten championships.
 They contributed five players to the Galway team that won "three-in-a-row team" in 1964, 1965 and 1966.

 For the first time since 1973, the club secured its first county Galway Minor Championship in September 2012 with a 2-10 to 2-06 victory over St James'.

 On the 24th of October 2021 at Tuam Stadium, Dunmore MacHales GAA bridged a 48-Year gap for underage ‘A’ silverware.

 The MacHales came through a dramatic penalty shoot-out to win the North Board U-19 ‘A’ Football title against Claregalway, securing a first underage ‘A’ title since 1973.

 The game finished 1-06 to 0-09, after extra-time, in Tuam Stadium before Dunmore prevailed 4-2 on penalties.